nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 In order to manage trash:
 - Documents with Folderish facet added a trash pill to manage deleted documents.
 - New trash search on the main menu.
 Has a faceted search on path, size, authors, and text.
-Trashed documents can be restore or permanently deleted by users with Manage Everything permission.
+Trashed documents can be restored or permanently deleted by users with Manage Everything permission.
 A new `EmptyTrash` operation allows to permanently delete a Folderish trash content which is available on the Folderish trash pill UI.
 Finally, a set of functional tests for new trash features.